plexsystems/konstraint/docs/constraint_creation.md

   - kind: _PodVolumeSizeLimits_
   - name: _podvolumesizelimits_

-When using the `--output` parameter, all templates and constraints will be generated in the path specified in the parameter with the format:
+When using the `--output` flag, all templates and constraints will be generated in the path specified in the parameter with the format:

 - constraint_PodVolumeSizeLimits.yaml
 - template_PodVolumeSizeLimits.yaml

 _NOTE: While not technically required, the tool works best with a folder structure similar to how Gatekeeper itself [structures policies and templates](https://github.com/open-policy-agent/gatekeeper-library/tree/master/library)._

-## Annotating Rules
+## Annotating Policies

 To further promote that the `.rego` file is the source of truth for policy, a block comment can be added to each policy file.
 Konstraint uses the [OPA Metadata Annotations](https://www.openpolicyagent.org/docs/latest/annotations/) to achieve this.
 The OPA metadata annotations are a YAML document in the comments above the package declaration preceded by a line containing the `METADATA` tag.
 Standard metadata fields are use where possible, but additional Gatekeeper-specific annotations are used under the `custom` metadata key as necessary.
+The metadata comment block is also what is used when generating documentation via the `doc` command.

 This comment block should: